 Two of My Failures: Spin Thicket and Bikini Marketing

 And so I am extremely grateful that income from my agency, Idea Grove, has enabled me to try and fail with quite a few side ventures along the way.
-The two in which I invested the most time and money were website projects: Spin Thicket, which I launched in 2006, and Bikini Marketing, which I began in 2012.
-Both managed to last a few years before they died ignoble deaths, generating relatively little traffic, few leads and no revenues.
+The two in which I invested the most time and money were website projects: Spin Thicket, which I launched in 2006 along with an associated website called the Dirt 100, a ranking of celebrity gossip sites.
+I launched Bikini Marketing in 2012.
+These ventures managed to last a few years before they died ignoble deaths, generating relatively little traffic, few leads and no revenues.

 They taught me, among other things, how difficult it is to create a high-traffic, high-authority digital publication that builds thought leadership and attracts new business.